The Pi Heart of the echOmods

 /etc/wpa_supplicant/wpa_supplicant.conf.
 Once the pi has booted, you can ssh email@example.com to connect to it.
 This procedure rocks to get your ssh keys on the device and not be bothered anymore.

-The image was created with
+The image was created using the following commands:

 sudo dd if=/dev/sdc of=./rpi_kernel_module.img bs=1M gzip rpi_kernel_module.img

 to flash it, (replacing the rdisk1 by the appropriate disk)

 gzip -dc rpi_kernel_module.img.gz | sudo dd of=/dev/rdisk1 bs=1m